Apartment, or a House, How Much Can You Afford For Rent?

 An Apartment Or a House?
 How much Can I afford For Rent?

-Either you renting an apartment or renting a house; Committing to a lease that is too expensive is one of the fastest ways to fall into debt.
+how much can you afford an apartment or a house Either you renting an apartment or renting a house; Committing to a lease that is too expensive is one of the fastest ways to fall into debt.
 Follow these tips to help you stick to a reasonable budget.

 Do the math

 Most landlords require your gross annual income (before taxes) be 40-45 times your monthly rent.
 So, for example, if you want to rent a house for $1,000 a month, you must prove that you make at least $40,000 a year.

 An easy way to determine how much rent you can afford is to divide your income by 40.
 Let’s say you make $45,000 dollars a year:

 Using this equation, you can afford to pay $1,125 in rent every month.
 You can also use this simple, little math trick to calculate 30 percent of your income.
 Most financial advisers and real estate professionals cite 25-30 percent of your annual income as an appropriate amount to spend on rent.

 But!
 Do you really want to spend 30 percent of your income on rent?
 Before you commit to a lease for an apartment or a house, consider a few things: